The Lower Merion Soccer Club is the result of the merger of four small soccer

 first youth soccer program in Lower Merion Township.

-In 1972, Gladwyne soccer added a girls team, also formed under the direction of John Wynn.
+In 1972, Gladwyne soccer added a girls travel team, also formed under the direction of John Wynn.
 The boys

 program continued to expand as more and

-would not form for several years).
+Soccer League would not form for several more years).

-Delco League championship for Gladwyne came in 1974 when their U-19 team
+The first Delco League championship for Gladwyne came in 1974 when their U-19 team

-took the Division One League Championship.
+won the Division One League Championship.
 The U-19 Gladwyne Rams also

 reached the fourth round (quarterfinals) of the State Cups.